PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 [![Metamask: Networks](https://www.preciouschicken.com/blog/images/metamask_gc_networks.png)](https://www.preciouschicken.com/blog/images/metamask_gc_networks.png)

 We now need to enter the details of where Metamask can find Ganache on the network.
-Returning to Ganache copy the *RPC Server* details (in my instance this is `HTTP://127.0.0.1:7545`) and copy them into *New RPC URL* field on the add network screen, give it a sensible *Network Name* (e.g. `Ganache`), and click *Save*:
+Returning to Ganache copy the *RPC Server* details (in my instance this is `HTTP://127.0.0.1:7545`) and copy them into *New RPC URL* field on the add network screen, give it a sensible *Network Name* (e.g. `Ganache`), and select *Save*:

 [![Metamask: Custom RPC](https://www.preciouschicken.com/blog/images/metamask_gc_customrpc.png)](https://www.preciouschicken.com/blog/images/metamask_gc_customrpc.png)

+Ensure that *Ganache* (or whatever you called your network) is now displayed in the network dropdown menu at the top of the Metamask window, as opposed to the default of *Main Ethereum Network*.
+This ensures the application is talking to your local blockchain (where we have deployed the smart contract), rather than the real-world Ethereum network (where we have not).

 <!---From the left hand menu select *Connections*: this will allow us to add our React site to the list of allowed sites.
 Add `localhost` and select *Connect*: